healpy/healpy/INSTALL.rst

 to install ``healpy`` on a system.
 However, the performance of the installed package may not be optimal, since the wheel has to work on all CPUs of a given architecture (e.g. x86_64) and will therefore probably not use all features present in your local CPU.
-A healpy installation which is custom-tailored for a spcific target CPU may be two or three times faster for some operations (most notably ``alm2map*`` and ``map2alm*`` calls).
+A ``healpy`` installation which is custom-tailored for a specific target CPU may be two or three times faster for some operations (most notably ``alm2map*`` and ``map2alm*`` calls).

 To achieve target-specific compilation, ``healpy`` must be installed from source